dhedey/preinterpret/README.md

 <!--
 If updating this readme, please ensure that the lib.rs rustdoc is also updated.
-Copy the rest of this document to a new text file, replace `/n` with `\n//! ` prefix to each line, and paste into `lib.rs` -->
+Copy the whole of this document to a new text file, replace `/n` with `\n//! ` prefix to each line, and paste into `lib.rs` -->

 This crate provides the `preinterpret!` macro, which works as a simple pre-processor to the token stream.
-It takes inspiration from the [quote](https://crates.io/crates/quote), [paste](https://crates.io/crates/paste) and [syn](https://crates.io/crates/syn) crates, and is generalized to empower code generation authors and declarative macro writers, bringing:
+It takes inspiration from and effectively combines the [quote](https://crates.io/crates/quote), [paste](https://crates.io/crates/paste) and [syn](https://crates.io/crates/syn) crates, to empower code generation authors and declarative macro writers, bringing:

-* **Heightened [readability](#readability)** - [quote](https://crates.io/crates/quote)-like variable definition and substitution make it easier to work with code generation code.
+* **Heightened [readability](#readability)** - quote-like variable definition and substitution make it easier to work with code generation code.
 * **Heightened [expressivity](#expressivity)** - a toolkit of simple commands reduce boilerplate, and mitigate the need to build custom procedural macros in some cases.
-* **Heightened [simplicity](#simplicity)** - helping developers avoid the confusing corners of declarative macro land.
+* **Heightened [simplicity](#simplicity)** - helping developers avoid the confusing corners [[1](https://veykril.github.io/tlborm/decl-macros/patterns/callbacks.html), [2](https://github.com/rust-lang/rust/issues/96184#issue-1207293401), [3](https://veykril.github.io/tlborm/decl-macros/minutiae/metavar-and-expansion.html), [4](https://veykril.github.io/tlborm/decl-macros/patterns/push-down-acc.html)] of declarative macro land.

 The `preinterpret!` macro can be used inside the output of a declarative macro, or by itself, functioning as a mini code generation tool all of its own.